r3volved/api-swgoh-help/README.md

 # api-swgoh-help
-JavaScript client wrapper for the API at https://apiv2.swgoh.help
+JavaScript client wrapper for the API at https://api.swgoh.help (Version 3.x.x)

 For api access or support, please visit us on discord: https://discord.gg/kau4XTB